Eight ways you can improve your franchise

-When you first started your own business, itís likely that your immediate concern was getting through the first couple of months.
+When you first started your own business, it’s likely that your immediate concern was getting through the first couple of months.
 The early days of business ownership can be tough, but you survived.
-And better than just surviving, your business performed well.
+Better than that, your business performed well.

-To avoid your franchise getting stuck in a rut, here are eight ways that you can improve your business and become one of the most successful franchises:
+To avoid getting stuck in a rut, here are eight ways you can improve your business and become a more successful franchise:

 1. Get smarter with franchisee recruitment

-2. Digitalise your operations manual
+2. Digitise your operations manual

 3. Develop more content to raise awareness